List of Ice Age characters: Dobson

-Dobson is a Metridiochoerus, who speaks in growls, oinks, and other pig noises, although he appeared to be singing along with the crew in the "Master of the Seas" musical sequence.
-He teams up with Raz in firing the cannons, loading them with chunks of ice for Raz to fire with her powerful kangaroo legs, and leaps down onto the heroes's ship with her to corner Manny.
-Dobson later takes part in the final battle, fighting Crash and Eddie "rodeo-style", and is able to charge into Manny and knock him into the other ship along with Shira.
+Dobson is a mute Metridiochoerus who solely communicates via his own noises, although he appeared to be singing along with the crew in the "Master of the Seas" musical sequence.
+He teams up with Raz in firing the cannons, loading them with chunks of ice for Raz to fire with her powerful legs, and leaps down onto the heroes's ship with her to corner Manny.
+Dobson later takes part in the final battle, fighting Crash and Eddie "rodeo-style" and is able to charge into Manny and knock him into the other ship along with Shira.
 However, Dobson was blasted away by Precious along with the rest of the pirate crew.

 Gupta

-Gupta is a Bengali badger whose fur pattern on his back resembles a skull and crossbones, allowing the crew to use him as their pirate flag.
-He is shown to be somewhat cowardly, wishing to fly the white colors of his underbelly when the pirate ship was being destroyed.
+Gupta is a Bengali badger whose fur pattern on his back resembles a skull and crossbones, allowing the crew to use him as their flag.
+He is shown to be somewhat cowardly, wishing to use his underbelly's coloration as a white flag after the pirates' ship was destroyed.
 In the climax of the film, Gupta and Flynn corner Sid and Granny, but are scared off by Granny's pet whale Precious.
 Gupta is later dropped onto Manny's face by Silas, distracting the mammoth long enough for Dobson to attack him and to corner the herd.
 However, Gupta and the rest of the crew are blasted away by Precious.